Environmental law and practice in Mexico: overview

 Solid waste is municipally regulated.
 Usually, generators of non-domestic solid wastes use an authorised company to transport waste from its source to municipal final disposal.
 Some municipalities require solid waste generators to register with the environmental authority of the municipality.

-Generators of friable asbestos as hazardous waste, as well as its management and storage at a site, must not be performed without being registered as a hazardous waste generator with SEMARNAT (see Question 12).
+Generators of friable asbestos as hazardous waste, as well as its management and storage at a site, must not be performed without being registered as a hazardous waste generator with the Secretariat of the Environment and Natural Resources (Secretaría de Medio Ambiente y Recursos Naturales) (see Question 12).

-Additionally, particles of asbestos fibres in the workplace are regulated and must comply with certain health and safety levels (mainly set out in NOM-010-STPS-1999) (although the applicable law does not require the performance of surveys of asbestos or asbestos-containing materials).
+Additionally, particles of asbestos fibres in the workplace are regulated and must comply with certain health and safety levels (mainly set out in the NOM-010-STPS-2014) (although the applicable law does not require the performance of surveys of asbestos or asbestos-containing materials).

 The Ministry of Labour and Welfare (Secretaría del Trabajo y Previsión Social) enforces the relevant health and safety levels in relation to asbestos fibres in the workplace.

 No permits or authorisations are required for asbestos-containing materials in buildings that contain asbestos.